GiggleLiu/ScientificComputingForPhysicists/docs/src/chap4/optimization.md

 * **Nelder-Mead algorithm**: This is a direct search method that does not require the computation of gradients of the objective function.
 Instead, it uses a set of simplex (a geometrical figure that generalizes the concept of a triangle to higher dimensions) to iteratively explore the search space and improve the objective function value.
 The Nelder-Mead algorithm is particularly effective in optimizing nonlinear and non-smooth functions, and it is widely used in engineering, physics, and other fields.

-NOTE: [Optim.jl documentation](https://julianlsolvers.github.io/Optim.jl/stable/) contains more detailed introduction of gradient free, gradient based and hessian based optimizers."
+NOTE: [Optim.jl documentation](https://julianlsolvers.github.io/Optim.jl/stable/) contains more detailed introduction of gradient free, gradient based and hessian based optimizers.

 ## The downhill simplex method